khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 name: Settings
 related:
   - accordion
-  - navigation
+  - /regions/navigation
-  - content/voice-tone
+  - /content/voice-tone
-  - product-foundations/saving-and-feedback
+  - /product-foundations/saving-and-feedback
 ---

 Settings allow users to specify preferences for how their instance should behave.
 Settings should be predictable, structured, and display a focused number of options.